 Is Lanolin Vegan?

 Since lanolin comes from wool, which in turn comes from sheep, it’s not vegan.
-As with all other non-vegan substances, there’s substantial cruelty and animal exploitation tied to lanolin that deserves consideration.
+As with all other non-vegan substances, there’s substantial cruelty and animal exploitation tied to lanolin that merits attention.

 Despite the bucolic image of sheep grazing lush hillsides, sheep production entails a variety of cruelties.
 Much of the world’s wool comes from Australia, where shepherds commonly engage in a barbaric practice called mulesing.
 In mulesing, the sheep have strips of skin on their buttocks sliced off with a knife.